Diverse (album)

-Diverse is a studio album by Italian singer Ornella Vanoni, released on 18 October 2024 by BMG.
+Diverse is the last studio album by Italian singer Ornella Vanoni, released on 18 October 2024 by BMG.
 The album includes the main hits of the singer in a disco treatment with the participation of modern producers.

 Critical reception

 Matteo Vaghi from Newsic noted that in the original concept, the songs may have been conceived with melancholic or introspective loads, but now they are sunbathing, fluttering and changing shape.
 He also stated that Ornella Vanoni, through music, still manages to communicate with power, even at the age of 90, something that words themselves could never express, proving once again that age is only a condition, and that you can be young even at 90 if you have there are ideas and prospects for the future.